Zane Holtz

 Zane-Ray Brodie Holtz (born January 18, 1987) is a Canadian actor and model.
 He is best known for playing Richie Gecko on the El Rey Network television series From Dusk till Dawn: The Series (2014–2016) and K.O.
 Kelly on The CW series Riverdale and Katy Keene (2020).

 Career

 In 2013, he played Nick in Jodi Arias: Dirty Little Secret, a television movie about the murder of Travis Alexander.

-In 2019, Holtz was added o the CW's Katy Keene, playing the role of Ko Kelly.
+In 2019, Holtz was added to the cast of CW's Katy Keene, playing the role of Ko Kelly.

 Personal life

 Holtz is married to Chelsea Thea Pagnini and they have four children.